quanta-kt/blog/source/_drafts/sand-db.md

 We must also flush the memtable to an SSTable when the database exits so that we don't lose any entries.

+SSTables are binary files.
+I have documented it's format [here](https://github.com/quanta-kt/SandDB/blob/master/docs/sst-file-spec.md) if you are interested.

 ### Compaction

 Now since we create a new SSTable on each flush, we will inevitably end up with